Michie O'Day

 A Couple of Stories

-While working on a large painting, which will appear on this website when it is done, I'd like to use this interval to share the stories behind 2 earlier paintings (both of which appear in the Garden gallery on this website).
+While working on a large painting, which will appear on this website when it is done, I'd like to use this interval to share the stories behind 2 earlier paintings (both of which appear in the Stonington Years gallery on this website).

 The first one is Sunshine.
 I spied this bright little house on Monhegan Island, where I traveled in 1997 to paint alone.
 Most of the houses on Monhegan have blue shutters.
 I came across this place on a morning walk and loved the yellow shutters with the daffodils and tall grasses, the old metal handrail with glint of blue paint.
 The painting title comes from a line in the Penelope chapter of James Joyce’s "Ulysses" - "and the sun shines for you today yes".